TyBruceChen/Research-A-Vision-Transformer-Machine-Learning-Model-for-COVID-19-Dagnosis-Using-Chest-X-Ray-Images/README.md

 Functions:
 * ImageLoader.py: package images
 * model_visualization.py: generate Grad-CAM visualizations using other's Python package (not a function file but seldom use)
-* model_manipulation.py: set learning stopping and crop the built-in blocks of ViT
+* model_manipulation.py: set early stoppings and crop the built-in blocks of ViT
 * repadapter.py: a method to reconstruct the ViT encoders in [Towards Efficient Visual Adaption via Structural Re-parameterization](https://arxiv.org/abs/2302.08106) (not mentioned in the paper, just for experiments)

 ### Results: